Close-up of a person's hands in warm mittens holding a cup of hot chocolate.

 Birgit's Bakery Cafe

-Enjoy delicious pies, pastries and soup at Birgit's Bakery Cafe, where owner Birgit makes baked goods from scratch using organic ingredients and spelt wheat blends.
-Desserts are prepared with fruits, nuts, chocolate and cream.
-Homemade syrups are made as a sweetener for warm drinks.
+Owner Birgit makes baked goods from scratch using organic ingredients and spelt wheat blends.
+Desserts are prepared with fruits, nuts, chocolate and cream and homemade syrups are made as a sweetener for warm drinks.

 York, Durham and Headwaters